New Jersey Regional Seminar and Good Grief Camp

 If you have questions about lodging, please email firstname.lastname@example.org or call 800-959-TAPS (8277).

-Registration for this event opens August 6.
+Registration for is now open.
 You'll receive a confirmation email once you have submitted your registration.
 Please email email@example.com if you do not receive a confirmation email after registering.